-As stated on the website of the National Pediculosis Association, a watchdog group in Cambridge, MA, “Head lice can survive on a human host for approximately 30 days.
+The National Pediculosis Association, a head lice advocacy group in Cambridge, Massachusetts, website states: “Head lice can survive on a human host for approximately 30 days.
 They generally cannot survive longer than 24 hours off the host.”
 Source NPA Website

 “Head lice are spread most commonly by direct head-to-head.
 Much less frequently they are spread by sharing clothing or belongings onto which lice have crawled or nits attached to shed hairs may have fallen.
 The risk of getting infested by a louse that has fallen onto a carpet or furniture is very small.
 Head lice survive less than 1–2 days if they fall off a person and cannot feed; nits cannot hatch …” Source: Center for Disease Control CDC Website

 Baby Center, another website recommends: “Don't drive yourself crazy.
 As the American Academy of Pediatrics (AAP) puts it in a clinical report on head lice released in July 2010, ‘Herculean cleaning measures are not beneficial.’
 So, while scrubbing the house from top to bottom and boiling the bedding may make you feel heroic, it won't help get rid of an infestation.”
 Source: BabyCenter.com